meri-leeworthy/meri-garden-astro/src/posts/The Origin of Humanness in the Biology of Love.md

 ---
-type: book
+type: 'book'
-author: Humberto Maturana, Gerda Verden-Zöller
+author: 'Humberto Maturana, Gerda Verden-Zöller'
-year: "2008"
+year: '2008'
+title: 'The Origin of Humanness in the Biology of Love'
+slug: 'the-origin-of-humanness-in-the-biology-of-love'
 ---

 [[Humberto Maturana]]
 [[preview-9781845403775_A24168368.pdf]]